Aboutcom/frontend-guidelines-questionnaire/README.md

     	- `<description>` -- human-readable, does what it says on the box
    - **Access your component at {server}/pattern-library/{category}.**  Spaces in the `category` will be converted to dashes for the URL.
 Additional documentation will be autogenerated regarding stylesheets, component xml, required properties, etc.
    - **Add styling to the component and iterate in the PL!**
+- Specific startup documentation should live in your project's README.md file
 - **Where does your documentation live**?
 What are the links to the documentation?
 - **Who's responsible for maintaining and governing the documentation**?
 - **What happens when the guidelines are updated**?